-What I meant was that these days the first impression a customer has of a new brand is most likely through a piece of marketing content rather than seeing the product on a store shelf, at a dealer or as an image in an advertisement.
-The marketing content must fill the role of installing a sense of intrinsic quality that the visual craftsmanship of a product traditionally played.
+What I meant was that these days the first impression a customer has of a new brand is most likely through a piece of marketing content rather than seeing the product on store shelf, at a dealer, or as an image in an advertisement.
+The marketing content must fill the role of installing a sense of intrinsic quality that the visual craftsmanship of a product as traditionally played.

 Making a case for brand trust early

 The content you’re developing should take into account the customer journey.
 Especially early in the journey, it should focus on the core problem your ideal customer is trying to solve — not necessarily the attributes of your particular solution.